DinoscapeProgramming/skribbl.io/README.md

 2. **Explore Features:** Take a tour of the platform and discover all the powerful features at your disposal.

-3. **Create you own Game Room:** Easily join meetings with a single click, whether you're a host or participant.
+3. **Create your own Game Room:** Easily create your own game room with a single click and let your friends play with you.

 4. **Collaborate:** Work with other players to guess the word for the current drawing.